RicardoCoutinho/PLOG/README.md

 > Pushee Pieces - A simple and deep strategy micro-game.
 > A small 5-10 minute microgame that's deceptively deep in strategy yet simple in design, all on a hand screen-printed canvas game board.

-Check out his kickstarter campaign at: https://www.kickstarter.com/projects/pocketvinyl/pushee-pieces-a-simple-and-deep-strategy-micro-gam
+Check out his kickstarter campaign [here]!

 ## Project 2
 The Star Battle board-game level generator developed in PROLOG programming language and usable via terminal/console.